 Mail your retractor for repair to the company of your choice.

-The advantage of repairing your existing retractor isn’t only the cost benefit but also the fact that you will need to code your airbag to your Mercedes-Benz.
-There is a very good chance that you will need to clear the airbag/srs codes after the installation.
-You can read and clear Mercedes-Benz SRS codes yourself using a multi-system airbag scanner such as iCarsoft MB II.
-If you want to learn more about scanner that can read Mercedes-Benz specific codes read our article on Best Scan Tools for Mercedes-Benz cars.
+The advantage of repairing your existing retractor isn’t only the cost-benefit and the fact that you must code your airbag to your Mercedes-Benz.
+There is a good chance you will need to clear the airbag/srs codes after the installation.
+You can read and clear Mercedes-Benz SRS codes using a multi-system airbag scanner.